When I took up drawing, I started buying regular and сolored pencils with great enthusiasm. After a month, they were everywhere.

 Both cups and baskets are sold in 3-5 piece sets.

-The price of the sorter is $15-20.
+The price of a spinning sorter is $15-20.

 Plastic and metal storage systems also exist.
 Here is an example:

-The holder is not too big (8.46 x 9.84 x 3.15 inches), its material – canvas – looks sturdy.
+The holder is not too big (8.46 x 9.84 x 3.15 inches), and its material looks sturdy.